olekawaii/thorn/README.md

 comment
 <o>

+rojo : color
-some code -- comment
+  red -- comment
+end

+containing_dashes : gif
+art 8 3
+--------77777777
+-- \/ --77.11.77 <-+
+--------77777777   |
+end                +- not a comment. for a line to be commented in an art
+                      block it must both
+                        * begin with `--` and
+                        * the line's length should'n be a valid, aka it shouldn't be divisible by 2xwidth (the width in this case being 8)

 bottom_of_triangle : frames
 art 6 2
---   /\  ..11..   make sure it's `-- ` and not `--` to make its length odd
+--   /\  ..11..   comment. use `-- ` and not `--` to make its length odd
  /  \ .1//1.
 /____\111111
+end

 ```

 ## Built-in values